 - Place cabbage in the pan along with spices.

-- Stir and cook on medium heat for 5-7 minutes or until cabbage is tender.
+- Stir and cook on medium heat for 5-7 minutes or until the cabbage is tender.

 - Stir bacon back into the pan and mix with the cabbage.